 CHURCH MASTER PLANNING

 The text below contains a step-by-step description of how our firm prepares a church Master Plan.
 This proven process is based on decades of experience preparing Master Plans for churches of all sizes and denominations.
-If you would like to download an illustrated pamphlet containing all the steps in the process, click here to download it for free.

 WHAT IS A MASTER PLAN?